aadit879/district_cooling_ecf_model/README.md

 git pull upstream master
 ```

-*If you encounter any issue like GIT conflict please contact EASILab.(easilab@hevs.ch)*
+*If you encounter any issue like GIT conflict please contact EASILab (support@easilabdev.ch).*

 1. Release a version of your CM